 Just like a resume, scan through the volunteer's biography and experience to understand their professional background, and how it aligns with your needs.

-If the volunteer has worked on other Catchafire projects before, you'll see that indicated at the bottom of the application, as well as any testimonials that other nonprofits have submitted about them.
-While prior Catchafire experience is not a requirement, it's certainly a plus!
+If the volunteer has worked on Catchafire projects before, you'll see that indicated at the bottom of the application, as well as be able to view any testimonials that fellow nonprofits have submitted about them.
+While you shouldn't consider prior Catchafire experience a necessary requirement, it's certainly a plus!

 Responding to Applications

-If you're excited and want to learn more about the volunteer, click Schedule Interview to find a time for a call.
+Okay, you might have found the one - now what?
+If you're excited and want to learn more about a volunteer after browsing their application, click Schedule Interview to find a time for a call.

-- For projects, you can interview more than one volunteer before making a final decision.
-For phone consultations, you can only speak with one volunteer - so, starting the scheduling process with one volunteer will auto-reject any others who have applied.
+Tip: For projects, you can interview more than one volunteer before making a final decision.
+For 1-hour phone consultations, you can also select to speak with multiple volunteers by clicking on the "Yes, Connect More" button after sending times to one volunteer.
+Otherwise, click "No, I'm Good."